How To Create A Winning Video Ad: The Complete Step By Step Guide!

 If you Google for templates (for either Keynote or Powerpoint) you’ll likely find a lot of options.
 Again, just make sure that any images you download are allowed to be used for commercial purposes!

 If you want to use music for your ad, the same rules of course apply!
-But, you could also decide to simply record your own voiceover, in which case we would again recommend to use the Blue Yeti or Rode Podcaster USB mic.
+But, you could also decide to simply record your own voiceover, in which case we would again recommend using the Blue Yeti or Rode Podcaster USB mic.

 You will need some time to create your slides and combine them into an engaging presentation!
 But usually, this option is less time consuming than creating a talking head video ad.